Sean-AP/ESP-RGB-LED/README.md

 - save sets the output of the GPIO pins, so the lights only change colour when this is called
 - Argument specifiers cannot be used in range
   - range(10, step=2) is not valid, use range(0, 10, 2) instead
-- Very simple type validation is done by operators on expression literals

 ## Parsing and Execution
 The parser handles some syntax rules, such as ensuring elif/else has a matching if <br>